VergeOS vSAN Scale Up Guide#

 - Verify all new drives are properly seated and detected

-- Check for drive errors in system logs
+- Check for drive errors in logs

-- Ensure sufficient network bandwidth for rebalancing
+- Ensure sufficient network bandwidth for repairs

-- Contact support if rebalancing stalls
+- Contact support if repairs stall

 New drives not detected